Seeed-Studio/wiki-documents/docs/Wio_RP2040_mini_Dev_Board-Onboard_Wifi.md

 3.Shell: We can run commands here, and the results of the commands will be displayed in the Shell immediately.
 We also can see outputs of our code in the Shell window.

 4.Interpreter: Here you can select the type of interpreter to compile the program.
 Click Python 3.7.9, find MicroPython (Raspberry pi Pico) in the pop-up menu, and click OK to switch the interpreter to Pico interpreter.
-You can also click "Tools>>>Settings>>>Interpreter" to select.
+You can also click "Tools>>>Options>>>Interpreter" to select.

 ![2.png](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/board_8.png)
 ![3.png](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/board_9.png)